After drinking water crisis, Newark is winning war on lead

 The city also created a program that trained about 75 unemployed and underemployed residents to work on the line replacement crews, Adeem said.

-Looking back, Baraka described the confrontation with the National Resources Defense Council as “tough, tense, with no love lost,” but he admitted learning some lessons.
+Looking back, Baraka described the confrontation with the Natural Resources Defense Council as “tough, tense, with no love lost,” but he admitted learning some lessons.

 “We were so busy trying to fight the NRDC, we were having conversations with them and not with the residents,” he said.
 “We thought they were wrong and wanted to oversee the city, and we already had oversight.
 So we were trying to fight that as opposed to being on the offensive and saying, ‘We have this problem, let’s go out and fix this.’”